giordamaug/WiSARDj/README.md

 julia> include("test/testMLJ.jl")
 ```

-IN the `notebooks`folder there are also two jupyter notebooks reproducing the execution
+In the `notebooks`folder there are  two jupyter notebooks reproducing the execution
-of the two above API examples.
+of the two test above mentioned scripts for the MLJ and ScikitLearn APIs.

 # History